FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Telephone

-The expense for basic service fees of landlines or cell phones are allowable when the budgetary unit has an obligation to pay any portion of the telephone expense.
+The expense for basic service fees of landlines or cell phones are allowable when the budgetary unit is obligated to pay any portion of the telephone expense.
 This includes the following:

 When the expense is billed separate from or itemized with rent or mortgage.